bartbussmann/BatchTopK/README.md

 BatchTopK is a novel approach to Sparse Autoencoders (SAEs) that offers an alternative to TopK SAEs as introduced by OpenAI.
 This repository contains the implementation and experiments for BatchTopK SAEs, as described in our preliminary findings.

-### What is BatchTopK?
+### What is the BatchTopK activation function?

-BatchTopK modifies the standard TopK activation in SAEs:
+BatchTopK modifies the TopK activation in SAEs in the following way:

 1. Instead of applying TopK to each sample independently, it flattens all feature activations across the batch.
 2. It then takes the top (K * batch_size) activations.